-NASCIO is proud to announce Governor Dave Heineman as the 2012 State Technology Innovator Award Recipient.
+We are pleased to announce the 2014 State Technology Innovator Award Recipients.

 Deputy Tax Commissioner/CIO

 Mark Walker has been with the Ohio Department of Taxation (Tax) for 35 years.
 He has been serving as the CIO and Deputy Tax Commissioner for Tax since July of 2012.
 In this role Walker manages and is setting the strategic direction, including Tax’s alignment with the statewide IT Transformation initiative for the department’s Information Services Division.
 He is also the Project Director and Co-sponsor for the State Taxation Accounting and Revenue System (STARS) project that is integrating Tax’s current 27 tax administration systems into one platform.

 After many years and attempts by the Tax department to modernize its tax systems, including viewing business taxpayers as a single entity, Walker took on the responsibility of rectifying and accelerating these objectives in 2012.

 Initially, Walker was faced with 27 major tax systems residing on aging technologies, operating on three different platforms and technical environments, which were not integrated.
 Walker willingly took on the challenge to provide new technology and direction that would allow the Tax department to advance the agency’s mission to “provide quality service to Ohio taxpayers by helping them comply with their tax responsibilities and by fairly applying the tax law.”

 During Walker’s leadership, he has worked diligently with his Tax business leaders, IT team and IT vendor in taking advantage of technology to enhance the agency’s mission and goals while expediting the process.
 This has not been easy; it has required intimate involvement of business leaders, changing the project leadership culture, teaming with vendors, and adopting the non-traditional Agile Scrum Delivery process.